Zittau: History

 The history of the city dates back to a 12th-century Slavic settlement.
 The area belonged to the Czech (Bohemian) Duchy (and later Kingdom) from the 11th century.
 It was first mentioned under the Latinized name Sitavia in 1238.
 It was granted town rights in 1255 by King Ottokar II of Bohemia, who also built defensive walls.
 In 1319 it passed to the Piast-ruled Duchy of Jawor of then-fragmented Poland, and after the death of Duke Henry I of Jawor in 1346, it became part of the Czech (Bohemian) Crown again.
 The city's coat of arms still shows a Czech Lion and a Silesian Piast Eagle.
 In 1346 the city became one of the members of the Six-City League of Upper Lusatia.
 At that time the city was granted a special title—it was called "Die Reiche" ("the Rich") because of its high proportion of well-to-do citizens.
 In 1359 and 1422 it suffered great fires.
 In 1469, together with the Lusatian League, the city recognized Hungarian King Matthias Corvinus as rightful ruler, thus passing to Hungary, and after his death in 1490 the city returned to the Bohemian Crown, then under the rule of Polish prince Vladislaus II.
 It remained part of it until 1635 when it passed to the Electorate of Saxony.

-During the Counter-Reformation, especially following the Battle of White Mountain in 1620, a large number of Protestant refugees from Bohemia (the böhmische Exulanten) came to Zittau, where the Protestant Saxon rulers took them in.
+During the Counter-Reformation, especially following the Battle of White Mountain in 1620, a large number of Protestant refugees from Bohemia came to Zittau, where the Protestant Saxon rulers took them in.
 Many of them went on to find refuge in surrounding villages, in Dresden, and in Berlin in Brandenburg.
 Primarily as a result of the near-complete destruction of the city during the Seven Years' War, Zittau's then prosperity is reflected today in only a few exceptional buildings and the cemeteries where the well-to-do were buried.

 One of the most important trading goods of this early age in the 16th century was beer.
 Later in the 18th and 19th century textiles became important too, a tradition common in the region of Upper Lusatia.

+In 1813, two Polish military units were established in the city, that is the 1st Horse Artillery Company of the Jan Henryk Dąbrowski Division and 2nd Horse Artillery Company of the VIII Corps of Prince Józef Poniatowski.

-During World War II, a labour camp was located in the city.
-It provided forced labour for Phänomen Werke Gustav Hiller, a truck-manufacturing company (which became VEB Kraftfahrzeugwerk Phänomen after the war, renamed VEB Robur-Werke Zittau in 1957).
+During World War II, a Nazi prison and a labour camp was located in the city.
+The camp provided forced labour for Phänomen Werke Gustav Hiller, a truck and motorcycle manufacturing company (which became VEB Kraftfahrzeugwerk Phänomen after the war, renamed VEB Robur-Werke Zittau in 1957).